absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 In fact, we just need a repository to store them.
 We could create a `TodoRepository` to manage the todo store, but let's implement a single service for now.

-Normally, in object-oriented programming, we would use a private property to store the todos.
+Normally, in object-oriented programming, we would use private property to store the todos.
-In JavaScript, the encapsulation is not yet implemented (take a look at [this TC39 proposal](https://github.com/tc39/proposal-class-fields)).
+In JavaScript, the encapsulation is not yet implemented (written in early 2020, take a look at [this TC39 proposal](https://github.com/tc39/proposal-class-fields) to validate that statement).
 However, Absolunet offers an easy to use tool to emulate encapsulation with the `[@absolunet/private-registry](https://github.com/absolunet/node-private-registry)` package.
 Of course, it is not as strong as real encapsulation, but it's still a good starting point.